A Touch of Zen

 The film was produced in Taiwan and funded by the Union Film Company.
 Because the director Hu was a filmmaker in the Shaw Brothers Studio before moving to Taiwan, the emergence of the film established the international visibility of the Hong Kong New Wave.
+At the 1975 Cannes Film Festival, the film was nominated for the Palme d'Or and won the Technical Grand Prize award, the second-ever Chinese-language film to win an award at the festival.

-Although filming began in 1968, A Touch of Zen was not completed until 1971.
-The original Taiwanese release was in two parts in 1970 and 1971 (filming was still ongoing when the first part was released) with the bamboo forest sequence that concludes Part 1 reprised at the beginning of Part 2; this version has a combined run time of 200 minutes.
-In November 1971, both parts of the film were combined into one for the Hong Kong market with a run time of 187 minutes.
+Although filming began in 1968, A Touch of Zen was not fully completed until 1971.
+The original Taiwanese release was in two parts in 1970 and 1971 (filming was still ongoing when the first part was released) with the bamboo forest sequence that concludes Part 1 reprised at the beginning of Part 2; this version has a combined runtime of 200 minutes.
+In November 1971, both parts of the film were combined into one for the Hong Kong market with a runtime of 187 minutes.

+In 2014, hosted by the male lead Shih Chun and funded by the female lead Hsu Feng, the film's 4K restoration project was initiated.
+The restored version film, with a total runtime of 2 hours and 59 minutes, was re-screened in the "Cannes Classics"section at the 2015 Cannes Film Festival.